gruntwork-io/terragrunt/docs/_docs/02_features/custom-log-format.md

 2024-11-12 11:52:20.214 DEB Running command: tofu --version
 ```

+In this example, the timestamp (as referenced by the `%time` placeholder) has been formatted with the `format` string `Y-m-d H:i:sv`.
+Similarly, the log level (as referenced by the `%level` placeholder), has been formatted to use the `short` `format`, and `upper` `case`.

-Even if you don't pass options, the empty brackets are added implicitly.
-Thus `%time` equals `%time()`.
-If you need to add brackets as plain text after a placeholder with no options and without space, you need to explicitly specify empty brackets first, otherwise, they will be treated as invalid options.
+Even if you don't pass options, the empty parenthesis are added implicitly.
+Thus `%time` is equivalent to `%time()`.
+If you need to add parenthesis as plain text immediately after a placeholder without space, you need to explicitly specify empty parenthesis, otherwise, they will be treated as invalid options.

 ```shell
 --terragrunt-log-custom-format "%level()(%time()(%msg))"